ASPP/MemoryBoundComputations/exercises/guidelines.rst

     y = ((.25*x + .75)*x - 1.5)*x - 2

-   represents the same polynomial than the original one, but with some interesting side-effects in efficiency.
+   represents the same polynomial as the original one, but with some interesting side-effects in efficiency.
 Repeat this computation for numpy and numexpr and get your own conclusions.

-   - Why do you think numpy is doing much more efficiently with this new expression?
+   - Why do you think numpy is more efficient with this form?

-   - Why the speed-up in numexpr is not so high in comparison?
+   - Why the speed-up in numexpr is not as high in comparison?

-   - Why numexpr continues to be faster than numpy?
+   - Why does numexpr continue to be faster than numpy?

 3. The Cython program ``poly_cython.pyx`` does the same computation than above, but in C.  Execute it via its ``cython-bench.py`` driver::